mongodb/docs-app-services/source/includes/user-object-fields.rst

        .. note:: System Functions Have No User Data

           In system functions, the ``user.data``
           object is empty.
-Use :method:`context.runningAsSystem()` to test if the function is running as a system user.
+Use context.runningAsSystem() to test if the function is running as a system user.

    * - ``custom_data``